thuml/iTransformer/README.md

 > **Boosting Forecasting Performance of Transformers**: We are continuously incorporating Transformer variants.
 If you are interested in how well your inverted Transformer works for forecasting tasks, feel free to raise issues.

-> **Generalization on Unseen Variates**: iTransformer is demostrated to generalize well on unseen time series, making it a nice alternative as the fundamental backbone of large time series model.
+> **Generalization on Unseen Variates**: iTransformer is demonstrated to generalize well on unseen time series, making it a nice alternative as the fundamental backbone of the large time series model.

-> **Better Utilization of Lookback Windows**: While Transformer do not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of enlargerd lookback window.
+> **Better Utilization of Lookback Windows**: While Transformer does not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of the enlargerd lookback window.

-> **Adopt Efficienting Attention Modules**: A bundle of efficient attention mechanisms can be applied to reduce the complexity when the number of variates is tremendous.
+> **Adopt Efficient Attention Modules**: A bundle of efficient attention mechanisms can be applied to reduce the complexity when the number of variates is tremendous.

 # Updates